rendotiso/Capstone_OOP_F2/README.md

 # Installation Guide
 Prerequisites
+*   This program runs on Java 21 and you must have this installed in your device
-*   Check your current version by running: `java -version`
+*   If unaware what your java version is, check your current version by running: `java -version`
 *   [Download Java 21 Here](https://www.oracle.com/java/technologies/downloads/)

 Option 1: Running the JAR (Recommended)